 - Be deliberate with your brushing action, however, do not brush vigorously.

 - Use a brush with a smaller head, which is usually used by younger children.

 - If brushing makes you feel like vomiting, we recommend distracting yourself by listening to some music or closing your eyes and focusing on something else.

 If you are trying to get pregnant, apart from taking other precautions, you should also pay heed to your dental health so that you do not have any dental problems during pregnancy.
 Here are some pre-pregnancy dental care tips that may help you in taking care of your oral hygiene:

 - Go for regular dental visits so that any dental problem can be taken care of.

 - Brush your teeth twice a day.

-Prevention is better than cure; therefore, your efforts should be integrated towards not having any kind of tooth problems during pregnancy.
-However, if you develop any kind of dental problems, visit your dentist at earliest.
+Prevention is better than cure, so your efforts should be integrated towards not having any kind of tooth problems during pregnancy.
+But despite taking precautions, if you develop any kind of dental problems, visit your dentist at the earliest.

 Also Read: Home Remedies for Tooth Pain and Bleeding Gums when Pregnant